nevillegrech/EIP-1884-full-analysis/README.md

 attacker to perform an *unbounded mass iteration* attack, which is currently quite high.
 This attack is described in [MadMax](https://www.nevillegrech.com/assets/pdf/madmax-oopsla18.pdf).
 More specifically, it makes the attack 7 times cheaper, rendering it much more feasible.
 This attack requires 2 SSTOREs per array element that is added by the attacker, which is then iterated upon by the victim, requiring an additional SLOAD.
-[For a list of contracts that may be susceptable to unbounded iteration, we have you covered.](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)) The list contains approximately 15k contracts.
+For a list of contracts that may be susceptable to unbounded iteration, [we have you covered](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)).
+The list contains approximately 15k contracts.

-If you would like to see whether the contract you are developing may be affected, deploy it to one of the Ethereum testnets and check your results at contract-library.com.
+## Which contracts will be affacted?
+Will mine be??

-## Can you show me examples of smart contracts on this list?
+If your contract is not [on this list]((https://contract-library.com/?w=FALLBACK_MAY_FAIL)) or [this list](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)), then you'll be fine.
+If it is, you may still be fine, it might be a false positive but further investigation is necessary.
+If you would like to see whether the contract you are developing may be affected, deploy it to one of the Ethereum testnets and check your results at contract-library.com later.

 #### [KyberNetwork](https://contract-library.com/contracts/Ethereum/0x9ae49c0d7f8f9ef4b864e004fe86ac8294e20950)
 ```js